Ravi Thakral

 Picture

-My research is mainly in the philosophy of language and in ethics.
-I also have many vested interests in topics across epistemology, logic, and related areas.
+My research is in the philosophy of language and in ethics, with many vested interests in topics across epistemology, logic, and related areas.
 I also have strong teaching interests in some areas in the history of philosophy.

 Below you will see information about my background and experience in teaching.